GreenFlag31/dropdown-library/README.md

 # Performance

-Even if this library has been optimised and follows the DRY principles (tested under the `ChangeDetectionStrategy.OnPush` strategy), it is _not recommended_ by Angular to display several hundreds of directive and a page (see [here](https://angular.io/guide/directive-composition-api#performance) in the documentation).
-If you have a lot of dropdowns of a page, you should rather opt for a pagination system.
+Even if this library has been optimised and follows the DRY principles (tested under the `ChangeDetectionStrategy.OnPush` strategy), it is _not recommended_ by Angular to display several hundreds of directives and a page (see [here](https://angular.io/guide/directive-composition-api#performance) in the documentation).
+If you have a lot of dropdowns in a page inside a list, you should rather opt for a pagination system.

 # Change log